YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 ### Creating an Avatar Mask
 Masking allows you to discard some of the animation data within a clip, allowing the clip to animate only parts of the object or character rather than the entire thing.

+You can apply masking to animation clips either during
+- **import time**, or
+- at **runtime**

+Masking during **import time** is preferable, because it allows the discarded animation data to be omitted from your build, making the files smaller and therefore using less memory.
+It also makes for faster processing because there is less animation data to be blended at runtime.

 To create an empty Avatar Mask Asset, you can either:

 - Choose **Create > Avatar Mask** from the **Assets** menu.